 Kim has also held numerous board positions, including as chairman of the Australian Film Finance Corporation (which he founded in 1998) and the Sydney Opera House Trust.

 He was appointed a Member in the Order of Australia for his services to the arts and public policy formulation in the film and television industries.
 Kim is a current board member of numerous commercial bodies and foundations and serves as a commissioner of the Australian Football League.
+He is also the chairman of the Thomson Reuters Founders Share Company – the Trustee of the Reuters Trust Principles which require independence, integrity and freedom from bias in all Reuters News reportage.

 Peter has also operated as a consultant providing strategic advice, mentoring and leadership development for companies as well as to some other AFL clubs.